 - Pajama type clothing

-- Piercings on students in any body parts except ears
+- Piercings on students in any visible body parts except ears is not allowed.
+Extreme piercings (gauges, etc.)

-- Extreme, inappropriate, or offensive hairstyles (may include but not limited to mo-hawks, design shavings)
+- Extreme hairstyles (may include but not limited to mo-hawks, etc.)

 THE PRINCIPAL OR DESIGNEE HAS FINAL DETERMINATION AND AUTHORITY OVER A STUDENT’S DRESS.